SmartEVSE/SmartEVSE-3/docs/operation.md

 # Improved starting/stopping through the LCD screen
 * When pressing o button longer then 2 seconds you will enter the Menu screen
+* When pressing < button shorter then 2 seconds, you will toggle between Smart/Solar mode
 * When pressing < button longer then 2 seconds the access will be denied, i.e. the mode will be set to "Off" and charging will stop
 * When pressing > button longer then 2 seconds the access will be granted, i.e. the previously set mode will be activated and charging will start